mtwilliams-code/prereqs/devJournal.md

 we will merge it into `master`. `cukeFeatures` is the branch where I will write the first draft of our Cucumber Features file.

+**The devJournal in the `master` branch will not be updated until the first iteration is merged in.** Check the devJournal in the `v0.1` branch for current status.